-This committee is responsible for scheduling and coordinating community events with the PPA Executive Board and Administration.
-This committee will organize community-wide events.
+This committee is responsible for scheduling and coordinating community-wide events with the PPA Executive Board and Administration.
 The committee will create advertisements for the events, coordinate with the Treasurer in the collection of any monies, and solicit and organize volunteer efforts, if applicable.
 After each event, the committee will report volunteer hours to the Parent Hour Coordinators for timely credit.